Ghost Pre-Workout Review: The Unhealthiest Pre-Workout?

 Ghost Legend Blend – Ingredient Analysis

-The ingredients in Ghost Legend Blend for the “Sour Patch Kids” flavor of this pre-workout are shown above.
+The active ingredients in Ghost Legend Blend Grapefruit flavor are shown below:

 Several of these ingredients have research backing.

-A medical review published in the European Journal of Applied Physiology found that citrulline increases muscular endurance, but describes the minimum effective dose as 8,000 mg, or 200% of the amount in Ghost Pre-Workout.
+A medical review published in the European Journal of Applied Physiology found that citrulline increases muscular endurance, but describes the minimum effective dose as 8,000 mg, or slightly more than the amount in Ghost Pre-Workout.

 Beta-alanine is clinically shown to improve power during exercise, and as we referenced in our review of another pre-workout supplement containing this ingredient called Total War Pre Workout, the minimum effective dose appears to be 1,000 mg.